DOI-USGS/gage-conditions-gif/README.md

 rebuild_video(new_name = "6_visualize/out/river_conditions_apr_jun_2022_prototype.mp4")
 ```

+**Troubleshooting:** Remember, you might need to manually delete any pause pngs prefixed `frame_6000` before your video shows the most-up-to-date pause frames.

-Next, I share this new video out and get feedback/approval from the various groups I need to (GWSIP collaborators, Vizlab lead, Data Science Chief, and IIDD Director).
+Next, I share this new video with others to get feedback and approval from the various groups I need to (GWSIP collaborators, Vizlab lead, Data Science Chief, and IIDD Director).
 I incorporate edits using the iterative techniques employed earlier and then regenerate one more version but rename to `6_visualize/out/river_conditions_[month start]_[month end]_[year]_twitter.mp4`:

 ```r
 source("helper_fxns_pipeline.R")